Advancing equity and inclusive economic strength in Baltimore requires a property tax system that is fair for all.

 A lower property tax rate for every resident and business and Baltimore

 The proposed Charter amendments – designed to lower and cap Baltimore City’s property tax rate – will lower property taxes for everyone.
 This includes homeowners, renters and investors in every Baltimore City community.

 Homeowners in Baltimore City will pay lower property tax rates.
-For every $100,000 of a home’s assessed value, there will be a tax savings of $3,738 over the first six years with additional annual savings of $998 every year after that.
-For every $250,000 of a home’s assessed value, there will be a tax savings of $9,345 over the first six years with an additional savings of $2,495 every year after that.
+For every $100,000 of a home’s assessed value, there will be an annual savings of $1,048 after year seven.
+The monthly savings after year seven is $87.
+For every $250,000 of a home’s assessed value, there will be a tax savings of $2,620 after year seven.
 Throughout Baltimore, homes and properties will become more valuable, growing equity for homeowners in every community.
 Baltimore City homeowners who currently receive the Targeted Homeowners Tax Credit will see slightly lower savings.

 Property taxes are also levied on renters indirectly as landlords pass along some of that cost in the form of higher rent.
 With lower property tax rates, property owners will have less pressure to raise rents and more money to maintain their properties.